-The Compensation Committee of our board of directors, comprised solely of directors who are not current or former employees, is responsible for overseeing and administering our compensation programs.
-The Compensation Committee consults with our Senior Vice President, Human Resources, and from time to time seeks the advice of Towers Perrin, independent compensation consultants retained by it.
+The Compensation Committee of our board of directors, comprised solely of independent directors, is responsible for overseeing and administering our compensation programs.
+The Compensation Committee consults with our Senior Vice President, Human Resources, and from time to time seeks the advice and input of, and competitive compensation data from, Towers Perrin, independent compensation consultants retained by it.
 The Compensation Committee also reviews, monitors and approves executive compensation, establishes compensation guidelines for our officers, reviews projected personnel needs and administers our long-term stock incentive plan.